-How to Make Perfume Last Longer in Indian Summer (Without Drowning in It)
+How to Make Perfume Last in Indian Summer

 40°C heat, AC offices, two-wheeler commutes and the smell of one’s own sweat by 11 AM.
 A practical handbook for keeping fragrance alive in actual Indian weather.

-European fragrance writing — every ‘how to make perfume last longer’ guide you’ve ever read — was written about places where the average summer high is 22°C. India routinely runs at twice that.
-Most of the rules need translating before they work on Mumbai skin in May.
+European fragrance writing — almost every 'how to make perfume last longer' guide you have ever read — was written about places where the average summer high is 22°C. India runs at roughly twice that.
+Most of the rules need translating before they will work on Mumbai skin in the second week of May.

-The first thing to change is your expectations of longevity.
-A European EDP that promises 8 hours of wear will give you 4 in Chennai.
-Heat accelerates evaporation.
+The first thing to adjust is your expectation of longevity.
+A European EDP that promises eight hours of wear will give you four in Chennai.
+Heat speeds up evaporation.
 Humidity dilutes diffusion.
-That’s physics, not a defective bottle.
+That is physics, not a defective bottle.

-1. Moisturise first, always.
+Moisturise first, always.
 Dry skin in Indian summer is essentially a fragrance sponge with nothing to give back.
-A thin unscented body lotion (or jojoba oil for oil-based attars) creates a fat layer that holds fragrance 2–3x longer.
-This single move beats every ‘fixative’ marketing claim on the shelf.
+A thin unscented body lotion, or jojoba oil for oil-based attars, creates a fat layer that holds fragrance two to three times longer.
+This single move beats every 'fixative' marketing claim on the shelf.

-2. Apply to clothes and hair, not just skin.
-Cotton kurtas and dupattas hold scent 4x longer than skin and re-release with movement.
+Apply to clothes and hair, not just skin.
+Cotton kurtas and dupattas hold scent about four times longer than skin and re-release with movement.
 A small mist on the underside of long hair lingers all day.
-Skip silk and pale fabrics for oil-based attars — they can stain.
+Skip silk and pale fabrics for oil-based attars — they can stain, and you will not notice the spot till the wedding photos come back.

-3. Skip the wrist-rub.
+Skip the wrist-rub.
 Every Bollywood-movie heroine rubs her wrists together after spraying.
-It physically breaks the top note molecules and shortens longevity.
-Spray.
-Dab gently if needed.
-Walk away.
+It physically breaks the top-note molecules and shortens longevity.
+Spray once, dab gently if you absolutely must, walk away.

-4. Use base-heavy blends in summer.
-Top notes (citrus, mint, green) evaporate in 30 minutes anyway in Indian heat.
-A blend that’s 40–50% base — sandalwood, vetiver, oud, amber, musk — will outlast a citrus-forward perfume by hours.
-This is exactly why traditional attars survive Indian summers and most imported EDTs don’t.
+Use base-heavy blends in summer.
+Top notes — citrus, mint, green — evaporate in 30 minutes anyway in Indian heat.
+A blend that is 40–50% base (sandalwood, vetiver, oud, amber, musk) will out-last a citrus-forward perfume by hours.
+This is exactly why traditional attars have survived Indian summers since the Mughals and most imported EDTs simply do not.

-5. Concentration matters more than brand.
-A 20% EDP will out-last a 6% deo regardless of what’s on the label.
-When you blend your own with a DIY perfume kit, you control the load directly — most of our customers naturally end up at 18–22% concentration, which behaves like a luxury EDP without the luxury markup.
+Concentration matters more than brand.
+A 20% EDP will out-last a 6% deo regardless of what is on the label.
+When you blend your own with a DIY perfume kit, you control the load directly — most of our customers naturally end up at around 18–22% concentration, which behaves like a luxury EDP without the luxury markup.

-The Alchemist Kit is the easiest place to test all of this — its top–heart–base oil palette lets you deliberately weight your blend toward the base in summer and toward the top in winter.
-Same six oils.
-Two completely different perfumes across the year.
+The Alchemist Kit is the easiest place to test all of this.
+Its top–heart–base palette lets you deliberately weight the blend toward the base in summer and toward the top in winter.
+Same six oils, two completely different perfumes across the year.

-Final truth: longevity in Indian weather is 70% application, 20% chemistry, 10% the bottle.
-Get the first 70% right and even a modest perfume will outlast the loudest mall bottle on the next desk.
+Final truth: longevity in Indian weather is about 70% application, 20% chemistry, 10% the bottle itself.
+Get the first 70% right and even a modest perfume will outlast the loudest mall bottle on the next desk over.

 "European perfumery was designed for 18°C drawing rooms.
 India is not a 18°C drawing room.
 Adjust accordingly."